MSGvanEmmerloot/AlgorithmCompare/README.md

 ## Synopsis

 The goal of this project is to demonstrate the performance differences between certain algorithms.
-Currently, it features algorithms that can be used to sort the contents of an array.
+Currently, it features 6 algorithms that can be used to sort the contents of an array:
+Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort and Radix Sort, as found on [this page](https://www.geeksforgeeks.org/sorting-algorithms/ "Geeksforgeeks sorting algorithms overview").

 ## Usage